Trusted Criminal Defense Attorneys

 Select Page

 Employee theft is when a member of staff steals, uses, or misuses company property without the express permission of their employer.
-Besides cash, employee theft can cover the stealing or misuse of supplies, products, personal data, or time.
+Besides cash, employee theft can cover the stealing or misusing of supplies, products, personal data, or time.
 Employee theft applies to misuse of time if you are accused of altering timekeeping records to receive pay for hours you did not work.

+What Is Employee Theft?
 Is Employee Theft a Fraud?

 Some forms of employee theft are considered fraud.
 These include embezzlement, billing payroll and expense schemes, time theft, and supplying proprietary information to competitors.